What is milk kefir?

 - Put lid onto the bottle but not too tightly as gases will need to escape.

 - Leave for 24hrs on your kitchen bench.
+Note that fermentation time will be less in very hot weather.

 - Strain through a sieve to separate the grains from the milk.